 Have a birth “wish”, instead of a set in stone plan

 Birth plans are great.
 They help put in writing what your wishes are and help keep your care team aware.
 Just know that sometimes things change, and not everything in your birth plan may be feasible.
 You may need to be flexible.
-You’re birth plan may say “no Pitocin”, but if you aren’t progressing naturally well then Pitocin may be needed if your water has broken.
-You have 24 hours after your water breaks in most situations to get that baby out!
+You’re birth plan may say “no Pitocin”, but if you aren’t progressing naturally, well then Pitocin may be needed if your water has broken.
+In most situations, you have 24 hours after your water breaks to get that baby out!

 Don’t be embarrassed by anything